Stabilizing Consistency Training: A Flow Map Analysis and Self-Distillation: Experimental Details

 \subsection{Loss Landscape}

-To assess the stability of iSD, we conduct loss landscape analysis with \cite{pyhessian} on ImageNet-trained DiT-B/4.
+To assess the stability of iSD, we conduct loss landscape analysis using PyHessian~\citep{pyhessian} on ImageNet-trained DiT-B/4.
 For each objective, we compute the top-2 eigenvectors of its Hessian to explore the landscape along the maximum curvature.
-To probe the earlier training stage, we compute the Hessian at 100K training steps.
-We measure the loss variance and count spikes by identifying outliers beyond a 95\% confidence bound to validate the linearization cost hypothesis.
+To probe different training stages, we compute the Hessian at 0K and 200K training steps and visualize the landscapes in \cref{fig:landscape} and \cref{fig:landscape-200K}, respectively.
+We measure the loss variance and count spikes by identifying outliers beyond an empirical 95\% range, providing empirical support for the linearization cost hypothesis.

-We observe that time-condition relaxation empirically reduces loss spikes and variance, supporting the linearization cost hypothesis.
+In the upper rows, we first examine each objective without joint training with flow matching.
+As shown in \cref{fig:landscape} and \cref{fig:landscape-200K}, time-condition relaxation reduces loss spikes and variance, supporting the linearization cost hypothesis.
 In \cref{fig:isd-wo-cfm}, iSD shows even lower variance.
+These observations suggest that, independent of joint training with flow matching, both reduced linearization cost and marginal velocity guidance are associated with a more stable optimization landscape.

-After joint training with flow matching, as shown in the lower row, variances and spikes decrease, leading to more stable training and improved reproducibility.
+After joint training with flow matching, as shown in the lower row, variances and spikes decrease, leading to more stable training and potentially improved reproducibility.
+Across both training steps, the empirical tendencies remain consistent: time-condition relaxation and self-distillation contribute to more stable consistency training.

 \FloatBarrier